Best Android Launcher 2020: Which should you download?

 There are numerous options available on Google Play, but which should you pick?
 Some offer a complete visual overhaul, others mountains of customisation.
 Many offer features missing from standard Android and other custom UIs too.

-We’ve tried the most popular Android launcher apps in 2018.
+We’ve tried the most popular Android launcher apps available now.
 These are our favourites.

 Related: Best Android phones